 Bitcoin was originally created in 2009 as a digital version of money.
-Bitcoin wasn’t the first attempt to create digital money, but it has arguably been the most successful.
-Today, it’s used by hundreds of millions of people around the world.
+Although Bitcoin wasn’t the first attempt to create digital money, it has surely become the most successful.
+Having significantly outlasted and gained far greater adoption than any others, it’s now used by hundreds of millions of people around the world.

 A major reason Bitcoin succeeded where other attempts at digital money failed is because it’s so difficult to counterfeit.
 A big part of this is that no single entity – like a bank or government – is in charge of the currency.
 This is why you will often hear Bitcoin referred to as “a decentralised currency.”

 Instead, Bitcoin is managed and controlled by a global network of computers that work together to verify and approve all transactions.
 This interconnected system collectively approves any changes to Bitcoin’s rules.
 These computers can be owned by anyone – even you.

 When a transaction is verified, it’s recorded and stored on a piece of technology that was invented specifically for Bitcoin, which is called a blockchain.
 This can be thought of like a traditional bank ledger, which is used to record transactions made using traditional money.